status-im/status-web/apps/website/docs/your-profile-and-preferences/create-and-use-additional-status-profiles.md

 You can create multiple profiles for different purposes.
 For example, you may want to use different profiles for work, social activities and connecting with families.

 :::info
-If you want to remove a profile, read [Remove a Status profile][remove-a-status-profile].
+If you want to remove a profile, read [Remove a Status profile](../remove-a-status-profile.md).
 :::

 ## Create an additional profile